BlueWorld1/twitch-vod-downloader/README.md

 The programme will ask you a twitch VOD URL

-If the URL is valid and the playlist can be retrieved, you can select the VOD quality
+If the URL is valid and the playlist can be retrieved, you can select the VOD quality and format

-After selecting the quality, the download will start and the file will be saved in `.\VOD\VodId.mp4`
+After selecting the quality, the download will start and the file will be saved in `.\VOD\userLogin_VodId.mp4`

 ## Additionnal information
 This is a side project just for myself and I share it to anyone that want to use it, but there is no support or update garanteed.